 Public Health Planner

 In this role you will plan, direct and coordinate medical and health services.
-You may manage an entire facility such as a hospital, or specialise in managing a specific clinical area or medical practice.
+You may manage an entire facility such as a hospital, or major in managing a specific clinical area or medical practice.

 Health Promotion Officer